xinkecf35/overthinkingcode/assets/_posts/2021/2021-01-01-experimenting-with-or-tools.md

-As for the outcome of the project and it's future, I've already gotten a few chances to use it for real at the expected dataset sizes and the tool has performed admirably and the team has gotten useful feedback on the pairing process and the overall product and as such, the work continues.
+As for the outcome of the project and it's future, I've already gotten a few chances to use it for real at the expected dataset sizes and the tool has performed admirably, and the team has gotten useful feedback on the pairing process and the overall product which we are looking to incorporate.
+As such, the work continues on the buddy pairing process and it's CSP.

 [1]: https://xkcd.com/356/
 [2]: https://or.stackexchange.com/questions/3325/floating-points-in-ortools